Xavier, GE Aviation Celebrate an Amazing Partnership

 Joyce, who graduated from Xavier with his MBA in 1996, will transition to non-executive chair of GE Aviation through Dec.
 31, 2020 and will continue as GE vice chair and advisor to GE Research through Dec.
 31, 2020.
 Subsequently, he will serve as strategic advisor to GE Aviation into 2021.

 While Joyce’s 12-year tenure as President and CEO is known for leadership and innovation, his contribution to military-connected students at Xavier University will live on forever (see above).

 To honor Joyce’s vision, an annual scholarship has been created in his name.

-Xavier will offer 12 scholarships, honoring Joyce’s 12 years at GE Aviation, of $2,000 per semester for any GE Aviation employee.
+Xavier will offer 24 scholarships of $2,000 per semester for any GE employee and GE employee dependent with preference for veteran or military-affiliated status.
 The first scholarships will be distributed in fall 2021.

 "I'm a proud graduate of Xavier," Joyce said.
 "I do believe GE Aviation has benefitted through my learnings through Xavier University.
 [GE Aviation and Xavier] both care deeply for our military veterans.
 It just became an honor to be a part of.
 It was very simple."

 For more information on the David Joyce Scholarship, visit https://www.xavier.edu/veterans/benefits/david-joyce-scholarship.